nutchanonj/TOCFL_14425_vocab_list/README.md

 # Why am I doing this

-Beginner's word lists are plenty, but when you are stuck at the intermediate level, you finally realize that you need a more comprehensive word list to accommodate your continuation of the learning journey.
+Beginner's word lists are plenty, but when you are stuck at the intermediate level, you finally realize that you need a more comprehensive word list to continue your learning journey.
 You finally found out that you heard the word 飆車 and wondered why you hadn't known about the character 飆 before.

 Of course, you can learn Chinese gradually by just remembering the words when you first encounter them.
-Still, it would be better (from my personal point of view) to learn in two ways: learn the word from the vocab list, so you still have some hints, and learn it from real life so you know how to actually use that word.
+Still, it would be better (from my personal point of view) to learn in two ways: learn the word from the vocab list, so you still have some hints, and learn it from real life, so you know how to actually use that word.

 So this is why I translated those 14425 words and shared them here.